Pitt defense getting healthy just in time for Pinstripe Bowl

 • Redshirt freshman Dane Jackson, who started three of the past four games and returned an interception for a touchdown against Syracuse.

 • Freshman Damar Hamlin, who made reserve appearances against Virginia Tech, Miami and Clemson.
-He missed the past two games, apparently uninjured, but with his redshirt season gone.
+He missed the past two games — he wasn't on the injury list provided by Pitt — with his redshirt season gone.

 Pitt will need to shore up leaks in its pass defense after five opposing quarterbacks threw for at least 406 yards.